 What is the meaning of geriatric nurse?

-- Geriatric nurses are registered nurses that specialize in the field of gerontology, which is the study of the mental, physical and social aspects of the aging population
+- Geriatric nurses are registered nurses who specialize in the field of gerontology, which is the study of the mental, physical, and social aspects of the aging population

 How long does it take to become a geriatric nurse practitioner?